Revolutionary-Games/RevolutionaryWebApp/README.md

 ### Database setup

-ThriveDevCenter requires a PostgreSQL database to operate.
+RevolutionaryWebApp requires a PostgreSQL database to operate.

 You can create a new account and a database for the account with `psql`:
 ```sql